 90-100: The candidate shows remarkable ability and extraordinary insights.
-Dissertations in this band will be worthy of publication.
+Dissertations in this band will be worthy of publication in a reputable conference or journal.

 80-89: The candidate shows outstanding problem-solving skills and outstanding knowledge of the material over a wide range of topics, and is able to use that knowledge innovatively and/or in unfamiliar contexts.